adamralph/liteguard/README.md

 ## Build from source

 Clone this repo, navigate to your clone folder and execute `build.cmd`.
-The only prerequisite you need is [.NET Core SDK 2.0.0](https://dot.net/core).

 `build.cmd` executes the default build targets which include compilation, test execution and packaging.
 After the build has completed, the build artifacts will be located in `artifacts/output/`.